DeepBwas/DeepBwas/README.md

 ### I'm a Software & Web Developer!!

 - 📖 I am a student at Georgian College, ON, Canada.
-- 🔭 I am working on JavaScript, HTML and CSS.
+- 🔭 I am working on C#, HTML and CSS.
-- 🌱 I’m currently learning ASP.NET.😬
+- 🌱 I’m currently learning Microsoft Blazor.😬
 - 👯 I’m looking forward to learn Reactjs and TypeScript.
 - 🥅 2024 Goal: Learn and contribute to Open Source projects.
 - 🤔 I want learn back-end web development and be a full-stack developer.